Dale Earnhardt Jr.'s Retirement: A Love Story

 "I've seen a change in Dale," Amy said back then.
 "He's not as concerned with what people think of him.
 He's more joyful about life in general."

 Here with Dale and Amy, I didn't realize it at the time, but this was the beginning of the end of his NASCAR career.
-Now I can see that this was as good as it possibly could have gotten for Dale Earnhardt Jr.—winning the biggest race of the year, NASCAR's Super Bowl, for the second time (his dad only won it once), and doing it with the woman he loved by his side for the first time.
+Now I can see that this was as good as it possibly could have gotten for Dale Earnhardt Jr.—winning the biggest race of the year, NASCAR's Super Bowl, for the second time (his dad only won it once) and doing it with the woman he loved by his side for the first time.

 At this very moment, at this hallowed place for Dale, his dreams had materialized—in racing and in life.

 Dale knows the danger of racing as well as anyone on this planet.
 In 2012, he thought he was a goner when he blew a tire and slammed into the wall at nearly 190 mph at Kansas Speedway during a test session.
-Weeks later he got pummeled during a harrowing 25-car crash at Talladega (Al.) Superspeedway.
+Weeks later, he got pummeled during a harrowing 25-car crash at Talladega Superspeedway.
 In each instance, he suffered a concussion.
 He sat out the last two races of that season.

-Then last June he took another hard hit at Michigan International Speedway, and again was concussed.
+Then last June he took another hard hit at Michigan International Speedway and again was concussed.
 He missed the last 18 races of 2016.

 Amy was with him for each step of his extensive rehab.
-"It was just me and Amy," Earnhardt said in a press conference on Wednesday.
+"It was just me and Amy," Earnhardt said in a press conference Wednesday.
 "Without her help in those days of recovery, I wouldn't have been able to return to the track this season."

-Dale has 26 career wins, a feat that only 30 others have accomplished in 69-year history NASCAR.
+Dale has 26 career wins, a feat that only 30 others have accomplished in the 69-year history of NASCAR.
 But he's struggled this season.
 Through eight races, his average finish is 23.8, which is on pace to be the lowest of his career.

 Drivers tend to lose their willingness to take chances in NASCAR in their early 40s.
 Races are won by drivers who can motor through the corners the fastest, by drivers who can live on that precarious edge of nearly being out of control.
 After so many hits—and in Dale's case, so many concussions—it's only natural for a driver to grow more conservative.

 Still, it only takes one win in the first 26 races to qualify for the playoffs.
-And if he makes into the postseason, well, you never know.
+And if he makes it into the postseason, well, you never know.